OUR History

 2001

 After a successful campaign by AKTER (Action for Kings Theatre Restoration) to keep the theatre open, it was bought by Portsmouth City Council and leased to the Kings Theatre Trust Ltd who took responsibility for the building’s restoration and repair.
 This trust leased the building in turn to an operating company, Kings Theatre Southsea Ltd, who operated the building on a day to day basis and put on the programme of shows.
+Actress Kate O’Mara became the theatre’s first patron.
+Her grandfather was J W Boughton.
+Restoration work began under the guidance and auspices of the Kings Theatre Trust Ltd. Actress Dillie Keane, who grew up in Southsea and was an usher at the Kings in her youth, became a patron.

 2008